svinkle/launchy/README.md

 ### CSS

-_Launchy_ has many CSS classes available on its generated elements for custom styles.
-Check out the [style.scss](https://github.com/svinkle/launchy/blob/9ddef002dcbd557e94309bf1cc99abe01432b8bc/brochure/css/sass/styles.scss) file for class names and an example on how you might want to style your modal windows!
+_Launchy!_ has many CSS classes available on its generated elements for custom styles.
+Check out the [style.scss](https://github.com/svinkle/launchy/blob/master/brochure/css/sass/styles.scss) file for class names and an example on how you might want to style your modal windows!

 ### JavaScript
 For any site, grab the `/dist/launchy.js` file and include it at the bottom of your HTML page/template: